 Why I’m switching to fountain pens

-Some environmentalist posted an album on Facebook with tips on reducing plastic waste by switching to multi-use instead of disposable products, or at least products packaged in metal, glass, paper, or recycled containers.
+Awhile ago I found a post on Facebook with tips on reducing plastic waste by switching to multi-use instead of disposable products, or at the very least products packaged in metal, glass, paper, or recycled containers.
 One of the tips included using fountain pens instead of ballpoint pens.

 I used a lot of ballpoint pens.
 There was one in each bag, and a couple more in my office.
 (I especially loved multi-colored ones.)
 I don’t dare to even count how many pens I’ve thrown into the trash over the years.
 Confronted with this realization, I decided to switch to fountain pens for good.*

-Soon after I realized I wanted to switch, I met the sci-fi writer Aliette de Bodard—a fountain pen enthusiast who nerds out on pens and inks on Twitter, and through her I discovered there’s a vibrant community gathered around fountain pens out there, which made the whole thing more enticing.
+Soon after I realized I wanted to switch, I met a writer who is a fountain pen enthusiast.
+Through her I discovered there’s a vibrant community gathered around fountain pens.
 I dove into online research and browsed through local stores in order to find the best pen for my writing and sketching style.

 And so my descent into the fountain pen rabbit hole began…